nikesh-ag/fastify-graphql-ts-observ-template/README.md

 ```

 Create the mercurius server options object in `config/graphql-server-config`
-Create the schema in the `src/schema` folder and add it to the server config above
+Create the schema file in the `src` folder and add it to the server config above
+Create the `src/graphql` folder to define the types and resolvers and add `index.ts` to it
 Create the graphql server using mercurius in `graphql-server.ts` in src/plugins
-Create the src/graphql folder to define the schema and resolvers
+Run `npm run generate` to generate the Prisma Client and the Nexus schema and types

 # Metrics (Prometheus)